daniel-ac-martin/NotGovUK/docs/components.md

 ### Using the components in React Router Framework applications

+If you are starting a brand new application, we recommend using our [GitHub template for a React Router framework application with NotGovUK components] but full details are below.

 You should import the components from the `@not-govuk/components` package, which you should install with NPM.

 ```shell